Harshit-Git07/BlueLightCard/packages/api/redemptions/README.md

     await database?.reset();
   });

-  // Tead down the database after all tests have finished running. afterAll(async () => {
+  // Tear down the database after all tests have finished running. afterAll(async () => {
     // Note that we use the optional chaining operator, to ensure this doesn't
     // throw if there was an exception during database startup.
 This help avoid